omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Implement the object description glue

-`omrobjectdescription.hpp` defines a set of pointer-type typedef.
-These are the fundamental types that OMR will use internally, when referring to object pointers.
+`glue/omrobjectdescription.hpp` is our first set of "OMR client bindings".
+This header, provided by the client, defines a set of pointer data types.
+These are the fundamental types that the OMR GC will use internally, when referring to objects.

+(glue-code is an older name for client-code)

 In `glue/omrobjectdescription.hpp`, add the following code: